 Did that really just happen?

 She did not even notice they had started moving and were back on the streets until Elliot dropped his jacket over her.
 Leila jumped slightly and glanced over at him with startled eyes.
 Elliot just cleared his throat awkwardly.
 Leila glanced down.
 She had not realized how much her clothes were torn.
+Her shirt was completely open and she hadn’t put on a bra.

 Elliot was trying to hide it from other motorists.